verestv/Money-Manager/README.md

 After 7 days , app counts all your weekly spending and shows how much money u spent for previous week.<br/>
 There is also design settings , and option to delete last and all records(it warns user if he really wants to clear everything in case he clicked on "Delete all records" accidentaly).<br/>
 After all notes are done , click quit and save.
 All records and design settings will be saved .

+All files for full application functioning uploaded on GitHUb with .py version and .exe version .
+For usage download folder "Money-Manager"
 <br />